Indirect taxation

 2. VAT rates

 Directive 92/77/EEC provided for a minimum standard rate of 15%, to be reviewed every two years.
 It was repealed and replaced by the VAT Directive, under which the standard rate of VAT to be applied by all Member States to goods and services is at least 15%.
 Member States may apply one or two reduced rates of at least 5% to specific goods or services listed in Annex III to the directive.
-A number of exceptions to these rules (e.g. lower rates on other goods or services) also apply under certain conditions.
+Several exceptions to these rules (e.g. lower rates on other goods or services) also apply under certain conditions.
 Considering the need to modernise and update the list of goods and services eligible for reduced rates, Council Directive (EU) 2022/542 notably amends the application of reduced rates for specific policy objectives.

 Under Article 397 of the VAT Directive, the Council can, by a unanimous vote on a proposal by the Commission, adopt the measures necessary to implement the directive.
 On this basis, some of the guidelines agreed on by the VAT Committee have been transformed into binding implementing measures.
 These measures, which are directly applicable without transposition into national law, can be found in Council Implementing Regulation (EU) No 282/2011.